-Solar is becoming an increasingly popular choice amongst Aussies, and it’s no wonder why.
-Besides the fact that the right system could help you save on your household budget over time, solar panels also help reduce your home’s greenhouse gas emissions, meaning you can do your bit for the environment while keeping your hip pocket happy.
+Solar’s becoming an increasingly popular choice amongst Aussies, and it’s no surprise why.
+Besides the fact that the right system could help you save on your energy bills, solar can also help make your home more eco-friendly.
+If you’re thinking about going solar, here are a couple of things to consider beforehand.

 1. Check your roof